GitBrincie212/Color-Based-Vignettes-Minecraft/README.md

   color
 );
 ```
-We provide this code within the method ``myMod$drawVignette``, where we put our texture to the top left and stretch it to fit the entire screen.
+We provide this code within the method ``myMod$drawVignette``, where we put our vignette texture on the top left and stretch it to fit the entire screen.
 Instead of using ``RenderLayer::getVignette`` as you probably intended todo, we use ``  RenderLayer::getGuiTexturedOverlay``, the reason why is explained below in more detail

 Now with that said your code should look like this:
 ```java